Otto Witte: Adaptations

-Otto Witte's story was adapted by Harry Turtledove for his fantasy novel Every Inch a King.
+Otto Witte's story was adapted by Harry Turtledove for his novel Every Inch a King (2005), which puts it in a high fantasy setting.
 Witte's story bears a strong resemblance to the best-selling adventure novel The Prisoner of Zenda (1894), of which the first film adaptation was released in 1913.
 The central concept of Zenda is a commoner being mistaken for a king, and assuming his place.
 (Another example is Rudyard Kipling's "The Man Who Would Be King," which is arguably a closer match to Witte's story.)

 Another adaption of Otto Witte's story is in the 2012 novel "If you're reading this I'm already dead" by Andrew Nicoll.

 Various newspapers and magazines took Otto's story as fact and repeated it, including Time magazine, which published an article about his tale in 1958.